 Furthermore, among the measures planned by the regional Government of Catalonia, is the recovery of the Act 4/2016 (Catalonia housing act) regarding measures to protect the right to housing for people at risk of social exclusion.
 This act, provisionally suspended by the constitutional court, refers to empty housing which belongs to banks or large proprietors.
 Finally, to help compensate for the deficit of affordable rental housing, there is a planned injection of 250 million euros to finance the construction and purchasing of housing.
 In total, there is a budget for the “purchase” of 1,800 units resulting from evictions, in order to regenerate the social housing pool.

-At a national level, Pedro Sanchez’s government also legislated in mid-December of 2018 to protect the tenant.
+At a national level, Pedro Sanchez’s government also legislated in mid-December 2018 to protect the tenant.
 This involved a reform of the LAU (Residential Tenancies Act) which was promoted by the previous Rajoy government in 2013.
 Among other significant changes, we note the increase in the legal duration of rental contracts, which change from 3 to 5 years, a tacit extension of 3 years, and a restriction of the security deposit to two months’ rent.

 On the other hand, in spite of the rumours, the law does not include measures to regulate the rental prices (the imposition of a maximum price per area, as is the case in Paris).
-For the moment, there is only contemplation of the introduction of a system of monetary incentives to stem the increase of rental prices (a mechanism inspired by what is currently happening in Barcelona).
+For the moment, there is only contemplation of the introduction of a system of monetary incentives to stem the increase in rental prices (a mechanism inspired by what is currently happening in Barcelona).

-Conclusion?
 We will see if the public authorities’ intervention is able to stem the frenetic increase of rental prices.
 Following their effectiveness in Northern Europe, some see the creation of tenants’ syndicates as an alternative, but they have only recently appeared in Barcelona.
 The reality of the market’s evolution is difficult to predict, especially in the knowledge that Airbnb has over 10,000 residences available in Barcelona, while the pool of affordable housing in the city barely reaches a thousand units.
 Profitability remains a determining factor, especially for property owners who have signed high-rate mortgages.